zenny/Remote-Syslog-Version-2-Basic/README.txt

 The free GUI has no password or SSL enabled by default.
 To check how to enable these setting visit. https://www.remotesyslog.com/legacy/

+6. Installation
+a.
+Install a clean debian 9.x or Ubuntu 18.04.2 distro
+b.
+Run the following commands:
+    - git clone
+    - cd Remote-Syslog-Version-2-Basic
+    - chmod +x rsinstaller
+    - ./rsinstaller
+    - Chose option 1 to install the core
+    - Chose option 10 to install the free GUI

 6. More information: https://www.remotesyslog.com/